-A two-year course, the Extended Diploma gives you a solid foundation in the science and practice of conservation and managing the countryside.
+A two-year course, this extended diploma gives you a solid foundation in the science and practice of conservation and managing the countryside.
 You will benefit from undertaking practical hands-on projects at the Broomfield Hall estate and in the surrounding countryside.

-You will be assessed in a range of ways including written assignments, projects, surveys and practical work performance.
+You will be assessed throughout the course, including written assignments, projects, surveys and practical work.

 You will be required to supply your own: